 Design considerations for integrating technology

 In the article 10 Trends in Office Design, the author notes that future workstation designs will take into account that one size does not fit all.
-Flexibility in design will consider for example, the space for someone who sits at the desk all take answering phone calls from customers versus the worker who is not tied to a desk to help the company be more efficient.
+Flexibility in design will consider, for example, the space for someone who sits at the desk all take answering phone calls from customers versus the worker who is not tied to a desk to help the company be more efficient.
+This is especially useful for the start-up company trying to save as many resources as possible.

 “People aren’t chained to their desks the way they were even five years ago.
 As a modern, mobile workforce, we’re shedding the desktop and clunky software for systems and tools that give us the freedom to work with anyone,” Oudi Antebi, senior vice president of products at social business software provider Jive notes in a Business News Daily article What the Workplace of the Future Will Look Like.